wiremock/api-template-library/amazonaws.com-dms/index.md

 ---
 slug: "amazonaws-com-dms"
-name: "AWS Database Migration Service"
+title: "AWS Database Migration Service"
 provider: "amazonaws.com"
 description: "<fullname>Database Migration Service</fullname> <p>Database Migration\
   \ Service (DMS) can migrate your data to and from the most widely used commercial\